 These are the best steamers/clams I’ve ever had.
 Seriously.
 Buttery, garlicky, spicy, clams.
 YES, YES, MORE YES.

 Steamed clams in creamy ale sauce is a variation of my mothers recipe for mussels.
-Every Summer she makes mussels in a creamy wine sauce with fresh herbs and we make a meal out of it, because why not?
+Every Summer she makes mussels in a creamy white wine sauce with fresh herbs and we make a meal out of it, because why not?
 I was lucky enough to grow up with this stuff and see how easy it is to make.

 When it comes to steamers or mussels, it’s a “done in 10 minutes” dinner or appetizer.
 It’s as simple as steaming the clams in a lidded sauce pan in whatever sauce you choose—simple or complex.
 From a creamy ale sauce, arrabbiata sauce, or water, just cover and simmer for 5 minutes until the shells open.

 I used to steam clams in a creamy wine sauce until I went to my favorite local craft brewery in Portsmouth, NH.
 Their ale house mussels consisted of cream, spices, fresh herbs, and a pale ale.
 So obviously I ditched the wine from that day forward because beer is so much better than wine (and I’m a craft beer nerd so what do you expect?).
 Besides the beer, the best part about these steamers is the cayenne pepper.
 It adds a phenomenal subtle spicy kick.
 The ale sauce just needs a hint of spice to pull it all together.